-When I started painting small and almost daily, coincidentally I came to know about "a painting a day" movement and it appealed to me.
+After I started painting small and almost daily, I came to know about “a painting a day” movement and it appealed to me.
 Here are a few reasons for that.

 Pushing the envelope, 6 x 8, oil on canvas